 [453]the positive control produces the correct size amplicon;

-[454]no amplicons of the correct size for the bacterium are produced in the negative extraction control or the negative amplification control.
+[454]no amplicons of the correct size for the bacterium are produced in the negative extraction control or the negative amplification control;

+If the internal control primers are also used each of the test samples must produce an amplicon of the correct size.
+Failure of the samples to amplify with the internal control primers suggests, for example, that the DNA extraction has failed, the nucleic acid has not been included in the reaction mixture, compounds inhibitory to PCR are present in the DNA extract or the DNA has degraded.

 [455]A sample will be considered positive if it produces an amplicon of the correct size.
 The sample is considered negative when there is no amplification or when a band of the expected size is not produced.